-Students will be introduced to serious gaming technologies in use in different sectors and understand their effect on built assests and virtual design and construction (VDC).
-A few gaming technologies used by construction industrywill then be introduced to the students in lecture.
-Students will also be provided hands-on experience in these tools enabled by gaming technology.
-They will be invited to appraise and assess the effectiveness of gaming that could be potentially employed to improve the construction industry.
+Students will be introduced to Metaverse and profound gaming technologies in different sectors and understand their effect on built assets and virtual design and construction (VDC).
+A few gaming technologies used by the construction industry will then be introduced to the students in the lecture.
+Students will also be provided hands-on experience in these tools enabled by Metaverse, gaming technology, and VDC.
+They will be invited to appraise and assess the effectiveness of tools could be potentially employed to improve the built assets.

-July 2023
+Nov 2023